Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure

 Panels (iv) and (v) present the ARCANE probabilities for sheath (green) and MO (orange), respectively, showing that in this case no sheath was detected and the MO has been observed for approximately 3 hours at the time evaluated here.
-The IPS linked to this event in the DONKI databse is indicated by the blue vertical line with the blue cross symbol.
+The IPS linked to this event in the DONKI database is indicated by the blue vertical line with the blue cross symbol.
 In this example, the ICMECAT event places the shock arrival, i.e. the start of the sheath, well before the DONKI-reported arrival time, resulting in an unusually long sheath duration of almost 24 hours.
 While there is a minimal but hardly visible rise in sheath probability around the DONKI-reported IPS arrival time, the threshold to count this as a sheath has not been exceeded.
 Immediately afterwards, the MO probability increases.
 The ARCANE-derived MO onset time therefore lies very close to the MO start time listed in the ICMECAT.
 The assumed duration of the MO, however, places the trailing edge of the MO slightly later than that reported in the ICMECAT.

 With regard to the quality of the fit and the resulting short-term forecast, the visual agreement between the reconstructed and observed magnetic field components is generally good, with the $B_Z$ component showing the strongest deviation compared with the observed data.
 The reconstruction predicts an almost immediate recovery toward less negative values after the final fitting point, whereas the observations show a continued decrease over several hours.
 This results in a longer interval of southward $B_Z$ in the measurements than in the 3DCORE prediction.
 Therefore, in terms of space weather forecasting, the geomagnetic effect would probably have been underestimated from the modeled magnetic field structure.
 However, it should be noted that the measured $B_Z$ remains within the predicted 3DCORE ensemble spread throughout the event.